Ypertex/blog/content/articles/tools-for-the-smart-start-up-in-2018-2/index.md

 The added convenience with such a password manager is that you never again have to manually type a user name or password when logging into websites and apps.
 You only log in manually when starting the password manager on the respective device—from then on, the manager pastes your credentials into the login forms.
 Easy!

 Of course, when relying on a single master password, this password should be hard to crack.
 Forget complexity by using a minimum amount of lower/upper case letters, numbers and special characters.
 Instead, “hard to crack” can be achieved much better by choosing **long passphrases**.
-So a passphrase like ``Table blink chili draw!`` with 23 characters is already a lot harder to crack than any eight-character password, no matter how complex the shorter password might be.
+So a passphrase like ``Table blink chili draw!`` with 23 characters is already a lot harder to crack than an eight-character password, no matter how complex the shorter password might be.
 [See for yourself.](https://howsecureismypassword.net/)

 With a password manager and a single master passphrase, I enjoy the level of security as if I remembered over 100 different random 30-character passwords like ``Q%UkDuwveO.9ju*92aUj>TA5&KmFe^`` during the last eight months alone.
 Not bad.